 Emerging machine learning applications include classification and security, medicine, advanced driver assistance, human-aided design, real-time analytics and industrial automation.
 And with 75 billion IoT-connected devices – all generating data – expected by 2025, there will be no shortage of data to analyze, En said.
 The wings alone of a new Airbus A380-1000 feature some 10,000 sensors.

 Mountains of this data are stored in massive data centers on magnetic hard drives, then transferred to DRAM before moving to SRAM within the CPU for the handoff to the compute hardware for analysis.

 With data growing at an exponential clip, the question is how to make sure all other memory systems can handle the flood of data.
-AMD’s answer is a chiplet architecture featuring eight smaller chips around the edge that drive the compute and large chip in center that doubles the IO interface and memory capability to double chip bandwidth.
+AMD’s answer is a chiplet architecture featuring eight smaller chips around the edge that drive the compute and a large chip in the center that doubles the IO interface and memory capability to in turn double chip bandwidth.

-AMD has also moved from a legacy GDDR5 memory chip configuration to HBM (high-bandwidth memory) to bring memory bandwidth closer to the GPU to process AI applications more efficiently.
+AMD has also moved from a legacy GDDR5 memory chip configuration to HBM to bring memory bandwidth closer to the GPU for more efficient processing of AI applications.
 The HBM provides much higher bandwidth while reducing power consumption.
-Compared to DRAM, AMD’s HBM delivers a much faster data rate and far greater memory density than DRAM to put memory closer to the GPU so AI applications are processed more efficiently, En said.
+Compared to DRAM, AMD’s HBM delivers a much faster data rate and far greater memory density, En said.

 Over the next decade, look for more performance improvements from multi-chip architectures, innovations in memory technology and integration, aggressive 3D stacking and streamlined system-level interconnects, he said.
 The industry will also continue to drive performance gains in devices, compute density and power through technology scaling.